 The Bodleian Libraries provide access to an extensive collection of databases, electronic reference works, e-Journals and e-Books.
 These and other electronic resources can be accessed from the Bodleian Libraries Finding resources web page.
 If you are working outside the University network, you can still access most online resources using your Oxford Single Sign-On (SSO) or via the Oxford VPN.
 More information on this is available here.

-Reuben students will share with Linacre College approximately 40 study desks on the main Linacre College site.
+Covid restrictions permitting, 2022-23 Reuben students will share with Linacre College approximately 40 study desks on the main Linacre College site.
 Linacre College Library is open 24 hours a day, 7 days a week, when the College is open and operating as normal.
 It provides quiet study space, a group study room, access to high-specification computers and printers, and a multi-disciplinary book collection.
 The Library also provides a free inter-library loan/document supply service for books and articles not held in the University Libraries.
 Find out more about Linacre College Library on the Library web pages and visit the Library Facebook page for the latest news.

 The college will consider requests for new book purchases, in consultation with the Linacre librarians.
-Please contact Linacre Librarian (firstname.lastname@example.org) if you would like the library to purchase a new book.
-Alternatively, you may make a request directly to email@example.com.
+Please contact Linacre Librarian (email@example.com) if you would like the library to purchase a new book.
+Alternatively, you may make a request directly to firstname.lastname@example.org.
 Linacre Library will email the Senior Tutor when any request is received.
-This purchase will be considered for accessing from the Linacre library (academic texts) or for the Reuben Common room (non-academic texts)
+This purchase will be considered for accessing from the Linacre library (academic texts) or for the Reuben Common room (non-academic texts).

-For most diplomas and degrees, except those few specifically designated as distance or part-time courses, students must spend a period in residence – which means postgraduate students live in term time within 25 miles of Oxford.
+For most diplomas and degrees, except those few specifically designated as distance or part-time courses, students must spend a period in residence – which means graduate students live in term time within 25 miles of Oxford.
 In exceptional circumstances, permission to reside outside the limits must be sought from the University through the Senior Tutor.
 Students on part-time or distance-learning courses are exempt from the residence requirement.
 The minimum period of residence for most diplomas or the degrees of MSc or MSt is three terms.
 The minimum period of residence for the degrees of MPhil (BPhil in Philosophy), MLitt or DPhil is normally six terms.

 University of Oxford degrees are normally conferred at degree ceremonies held in the Sheldonian Theatre.
 You may graduate in person or in absence, either straight after you've finished your degree, or many years later.
 If you choose to graduate in person, you will be presented by your college, hall or society.